spear-sim/spear/docs/coding_guidelines.md

 std::string = "My string";
 ```

-**Prefer `std::unique_ptr` over a raw pointer, when an object owns a pointer to another object.** It is easy to accidentally forget to delete raw pointers.
+**Prefer `std::unique_ptr` over a raw pointer when an object owns a pointer to another object.** It is easy to accidentally forget to delete raw pointers.

 ```cpp
 // bad